Vishnu955/Design-and-Implementation-of-a-Surveillance-and-Security-System-Using-OpenCV-and-YOLO8/README.md

-# DIP_Semester Project - Project Group 5
- EDS6397 - Digital Image Processing - Design and Implementation of a Surveillance and Security System Using OpenCV and YOLO8
+# Design and Implementation of a Surveillance and Security System Using OpenCV and YOLO8
-# Flask Application for Video Streaming and Image Processing

 This Flask application streams video from a webcam and performs real-time object detection using YOLO model from Ultralytics.
 It also captures images of intruders at regular intervals and applies various image processing techniques.